 2 tbsp brown sugar

-1 small bunch kale (or red chard)
+1 small bunch red chard

-1-2 tbsp olive oil
+1-2 tbsp vegetable or olive oil

 2 cloves of garlic, minced